What is Redis and What Does It Do

 What is Redis?

 At its core, Redis is a caching service for databases.
-Some people might say Redis is a database itself.
-It kind of is, too.
+Some might say Redis is a database itself—it is, too.
 But what makes Redis different from an actual database?

 Redis lives in system memory.
 System memory access is designed to be blazingly fast.
-In fact, the only component faster than RAM in a computer is the cache built into the CPU.
+The only component that is faster than RAM in a computer is the cache built into the CPU.

 An Overview of Redis [VIDEO]

 In this video, Trevor Sullivan covers the Redis cache service: what it is, what it does, and how it helps.
-It’s an open source tool that runs as a service in the background that allows you to store data in memory for high-performance data retrieval and storage.
-That’s the technical explanation, but watch on to hear about how useful it is for all manner of use cases.
+It’s an open-source tool that runs as a service in the background that allows you to store data in memory for high-performance data retrieval and storage.
+That’s the technical explanation, but watch on to hear about how useful it is for all use cases.

 What is Redis Used for?

 At its core, Redis is a caching service for databases.
-Databases can take a long time to respond with data.
+Databases can take a long time to respond to data.
 In a good scenario, a database can easily take 300+ milliseconds to respond.
-That isn't including the roundtrip flight time it takes for a remote system to make that call, travel to a web service, have that web service process that data, and then respond back with information from the database.
+That doesn't include the roundtrip flight time it takes for a remote system to make that call, travel to a web service, have that web service process that data, and then respond back with information from the database.
 On the other hand, Redis can respond with information in as little as 20 milliseconds.

 The difference between 20 and 300 milliseconds might not seem like a lot of time, but that example is only a best-case scenario.
-During peak traffic times, large web applications can take seconds to respond with information.
+Large web applications can take seconds to respond with information during peak traffic times.
 That's not a good user experience.
-Likewise, that kind of traffic can impose an undue burden on a database.
+Likewise, that traffic can impose an undue burden on a database.

-Instead of calling a database directly, a web application can check a Redis cache instance to see if the information it needs is available in that cache instance first.
-This can drastically reduce the time to respond to a client from that web application or reduce the workload for a database.
+Instead of calling a database directly, a web application can check a Redis cache instance to see if the information it needs is available there first.
+This can drastically reduce the time it takes to respond to a client from that web application or reduce the workload for a database.

-In many cases, databases are not typically located on the same system as the web application itself, too.
+In many cases, databases are not typically located on the same system as the web application.
 This means that making a call to a database is imposing more load on a network.
 Utilizing a Redis cache instance can reduce network overhead as well.

 So, at its core, Redis is used to make applications perform faster by caching data in a volatile storage mechanism (System Memory) that is much faster than traditional storage mechanisms (hard drives).